-Over the recent years, the property market has seen an immense boost in house prices but in comparison wages have not been rising at a competitive rate.
-The slow wage growth and with stricter lending laws and regulations since the 2007 – 2008 financial crisis has led to a large proportion of the population struggling to get on the housing ladder.
+Over recent years, the property market has seen an immense boost in house prices, but in comparison, wages have not been rising at a competitive rate.
+The slow wage growth and stricter lending laws and regulations since the 2007 – 2008 financial crisis have led to a large proportion of the population struggling to get on the housing ladder.
 The government has addressed this issue by implementing schemes to help with the process of home ownership.

 Help to buy ISA

 This scheme is still currently running but closed to new applications as of midnight on 30th November 2019.
 Those who had opened accounts before the cut off can still continue to save and utilise the scheme until November 2029 under current guidelines.

 The scheme provides a 25% cash boost for first time buyers saving to buy their first home.
 Savers could choose and open a bank account from a range of banks and building societies that offered Help to Buy ISA accounts.